Here are some answers to the questions most commonly posed by prospective Parents and Guardians:

 How do the students use technology at school?

-Technology for learning is used judiciously.
-We highly value human interaction and introduce technology into the classroom gradually in the upper primary years.
-A ‘Bring Your Own Laptop’ program is in place in the high school.
-We hold the view that technology is ‘a valuable servant and terrible master.’
+We have a β€˜Bring Your Own Laptop’ program in the high school.
+Technology for learning is used judiciously and is not the central focus of our lessons.
+We highly value human interaction!
+We embrace very limited use of laptops, iPads etc. in the upper primary years.
+However, our approach is not β€˜anti-technology’.
+We strongly hold the view that technology is a valuable servant and terrible master.
 The addictive nature of digital technologies is well-researched as a contributor to sedentary behaviours and mental health issues.
 For this reason, we limit technology in the primary years and educate for responsible usage in the upper years.
 Our high school students are skilled and capable users of digital technologies.
-In Years 9 and 10, we offer Information and Software Technology as an elective.

 Are students allowed to use their phones at school?